webdevfe/Web-Development/README.md

 * 18 + years of solid web development experience
 * Clear Professional Communications.
 No dramas.
 * Managing projects on my own.
 No need for babysitting
 * Available as needed.
-Client needs first!
+Client's needs first!
 * Honest advise
 * Quality code delivered on time